Phantomcrew-de/QR-Ticket-Generator/README.md

 ---

-### 📄 License
+## 📄 License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-MIT License – feel free to use, modify, and share.
+You are free to use, modify, and distribute it — as long as you share your changes under the same license.

 ## 🤝 Author